xiao-mantou/GamingTweaks/README.md

 ### Drivers

-* Uninstall every drivers you want to update from Control Panel.
-Say no if they ask to reboot.
-Reboot in Safe Mode only when you uninstalled every drivers you wanted to remove.
+* Try to uninstall every drivers which you won#t need (e.g. on OEM systems [pre-installed drivers]) via Control Panel\All Control Panel Items\Programs and Features, say no if they ask you to reboot the OS.
+Make sure you reboot into "Safe Mode" to install important drivers in order to get full access, this is not mandatory but it might solve to remove all leftovers (in case you have some upgrade/install) issue.
-* Disable unused audio devices (like ATI HDMI) in Device Manager
+* Disable unused audio devices (like ATI HDMI) in Device Manager (which are most of the time not needed)
-* Always select 2/2.1 Speakers for your headphones if you want full dynamic range.